A/B Testing

 Start with version A: First, we'll set up a playtest for your initial version.

-The first round works just like our standard playtests: players try your game, share their thoughts, and provide feedback through both gameplay recordings and surveys.
-Once these sessions are complete, you'll have a baseline of data to compare against version B, which could be either an alternate build of your game or the build of a competitor’s game.
+The first round works just like our standard playtests: players try your version A of the game, share their thoughts, and provide feedback through both gameplay recordings and surveys.
+Once these sessions are complete, you'll have a baseline of data to compare against version B.

 Moving to version B: This gives you direct, player-to-player comparisons of the changes in the gaming experience.
 To prevent bias in the responses, the order in which the versions are shown to the players are alternated between different cohorts of players.